- Whose Money Are You Borrowing?

 - What Does a Default Cost?

-Most 401(k) plans allow participants to borrow money from their accounts.
+Most 401k plans allow 401k loans, which is allowing the plan participants to borrow money from their accounts.
 The money you borrow will be deducted from your account and will no longer be invested for retirement.
 As you pay back the loan, the principal and interest are added back to your account and reinvested.

 You repay the loan in equal installments with repayments automatically deducted from your paycheck.
 You are required to make payments at least once every quarter.